Confining potential in holographic bottom-up QCD from WKB: Mesons in bottom-up models

 \section{Mesons in bottom-up models}

-In the bottom-up approach, mesons are defined using the normalizable bulk modes that emerge when we use a confinement scale that breaks conformal invariance in the bulk.
+In the bottom-up approach, mesons are defined using the normalizable bulk modes that emerge when a confinement scale breaks conformal invariance in the bulk.
 We use a dilaton field $\Phi(z)$ that can be static or dynamically generated.
-Along with the dilaton, we have to set a geometric frame.
-It is customary to work on the \emph{Poincare Patch} defined as
+Along with the dilaton, we must establish a geometric framework.
+It is customary to work on the \emph{Poincaré Patch} defined as

 where $R$ is the AdS radius, $z$ is the so-called \emph{holographic coordinate} and $\eta_{\mu\nu}$ is the Minkowski metric that describes the conformal boundary at $z\to0$.
+We use Capital Latin indices for 5-dimensional tensor objects and Greek ones for their 4-dimensional Minkowskian parts.

-The bulk action in this kind of model is given as usual as
+The bulk action in this kind of model is given as usual, as